rjones30/spotfinder/README.md

 </p>

 ## X-ray topograhs ##
-The above false-color image is known as an X-ray "rocking curve" topograph.
+The above false-color image is an example of what is known as a crystal X-ray topograph.
 Displayed in the composite graphic is a 7mm x 7mm single-crystal diamond that has been polished down to a final thickness of just 50 microns (um) and attached n the lower right corner with conductive epoxy to an aluminum mounting tab.
 In spite of being so thin, the rigidity and thermal conductivity of diamond is sufficient to make such a target self-supporting and self-cooled when inserted into a high-energy electron beam.
 The color in the image represents an elevation map of one of the planes in the diamond crystal, ranging from low (blue) to high (yellow) relative to an ideal plane aligned with the crystal at three of its corners.
-The total displacement from low to high in this image is only
-600 nm, but this slight imperfection is enough to significantly distort the properties of the coherent bremsstrahlung beam produced by the diamond by
-12 GeV electrons.
+The total displacement from low to high in this image is only 600 nm, but this slight imperfection is enough to significantly distort the properties of the coherent bremsstrahlung beam produced by the diamond by 12 GeV electrons.

+The above image was produced from the combined analysis of two other images known as "X-ray rocking-curve" topographs.
+Rocking curves are measured by placing a crystal in an monochromatic X-ray beam and rotating (rocking) the crystal through a very small angular range around one of the Bragg diffraction peaks of the crystal.
+As you rotate the crystal around the axes shown in the figure, either &theta;<sub>H</sub> or
+&theta;<sub>V</sub>, different parts of the crystal reach a diffraction maximum at slightly different values of the angles because of local distortions of the crystal structure.
+Measuring the angle &theta;<sub>H</sub> or &theta;<sub>V</sub> of the diffraction maximum for every pixel taken with a high-resolution X-ray camera and plotting the result as a false-color image produces a rocking-curve topograph for one set of crystal planes.
+A pair of rocking curve topographs, one for &theta;<sub>H</sub> and the other for &theta;<sub>V</sub> provides complete information about the "tilt" of the crystal planes away from the ideal.
+One such pair of rocking curves was used to generate the elevation map of the crystal shown above.

 ## references ##
 [1] G. Diambrini-Palazzi, "High-Energy Bremsstrahlung and Electron Pair Production in Thin Crystals", Revs.
 Mod.
 Phys. vol 40 (1968) p.
 611.